Deployment orchestration#

 To achieve this, before starting the deployment, DockerComposeController.start generates:

-- any necessary directories (e.g., data output directories).
+<clp-package>/.env) for any other configuration values.any necessary directories (e.g., data output directories).

 The Docker Compose project then passes those environment variables to the relevant services, either as environment variables or command line arguments, as necessary.